Marie Anne Mancini: Early life

 Marie Anne reached Paris much later than her sisters, in 1655, when she was a mere child of six.
 The last Mazarinette became the "spoiled darling" of the French court and of her uncle, who was greatly amused by the literary six-year-old's verses and bon mots.
 She was considered a wit and a beauty.
-Even more than her older sister Hortense, Cardinal Mazarin's favorite niece, Marie Anne is often referred to as "the wittiest and most vivacious of the sisters."
-According to a contemporary, she was, "said to be quite divine, having infinite appeal."
+Even more than her older sister Hortense, Cardinal Mazarin's favourite niece, Marie Anne, is often referred to as "the wittiest and most vivacious of the sisters."
+According to a contemporary, she was "said to be quite divine, having infinite appeal."
 Self-possessed, she excelled at such courtly diversions as dancing and plays.

 In 1657, her eldest sister, Laure, died in childbirth.
 Marie Anne, despite her young age, was given her sister's three sons to raise.
 Marie Anne was only a few years older than her nephews.
 The youngest child, Jules César, died three years later in 1660.
 The two older boys, Louis Joseph and Philippe, however, survived.
 Both young men became soldiers, with Louis Joseph eventually gaining fame as a general.